Human Action: Part One: Human Action

 Chapter 6, "Uncertainty", discusses uncertainty and probability in human action.
 Action implies uncertainty because if the future were known, there would be no impetus to act.
 The problem of probable inference, reaching a decision in the face of incomplete knowledge, is a broad one that cuts across many disciplines.
 There are two fields of probability, class and case probability, with the former applicable to natural sciences and the latter applicable to social sciences.
 In class probability, we know everything about the entire class of events or phenomena, but we know nothing particular about the individuals making up the class.
 Case probability is applicable when we know some factors that will affect a particular event, but we are ignorant of other factors that will also influence the outcome.
 Betting is when a man risks money on an outcome where he knows some of the factors involved, while gambling is when he risks money on an outcome where he knows only the frequencies of the various elements of the class.
 Praxeology can make certain qualitative predictions about the future, but quantitative forecasts are not certain.

 Chapter 7, "Action Within the World", covers several topics related to economics and human action, including the law of marginal utility, the law of returns, human labor as a means, and production.
 The law of marginal utility refers to the fact that the utility of successive units of a given good decreases, as the actor will apply the additional units to less and less urgent ends.
 Marginal utility is always defined according to the subjective framework of the actor in question.
 The law of returns describes the quantitative causal relations of the world, specifically in relation to producer goods.
-A given unit of a producer good must always act in combination with at least one other producer good in order to yield a definite quantity of a consumer good.
+A given unit of a producer good must always act in combination with at least one other producer good to yield a definite quantity of a consumer good.
 At some finite point, an "optimum" level will be reached, and the quantity of output per unit of input will be maximized.
 Human labor as a means carries disutility, meaning that actors will not devote the physiological-maximum amount of labor to achieve attainable ends.
 The disutility of labor increases as the supply of leisure shrinks.
 Labor is the ultimate "nonspecific" factor and is required in every production process.
 Production is not creative but rather combines various inputs to produce a good or service.
 The creative genius is an exception to this, as they do not labor for immediate or mediate gratification.